migueltc13/TryHackMe/INSTRUCTIONS.md

 <br>

-### 6. Make any changes you want and push them back to your forked repository
+### 6. Make any changes you want and push them back to your forked repo

 By using the following commands: